timdellinger/pickl-metrics/README.md

                 creates a histogram of the margin of victory of Team A (margin is negative if Team A loses) creates a histogram of the number of rallies per game

-eaxmple histograms are included here for 100,000 games, probabilities set at 0.5 (i.e. coin flip) for every rally
+eaxmple histograms are included here for 100,000 games, with probabilities set at 0.5 (i.e. coin flip) for every rally

 early results.txt - some quick and dirty early results